CSCI 150 - Lab 9

 Step 5: Word score caching

 There may still be a noticeable lag when your program starts, while it reads the movie reviews and constructs the dictionary of word scores.
 We can make it even faster by caching the word score data in another file so it does not have to be recomputed next time the program runs.
-For this step, modify your main function so it does the following: (Of course, you probably don't want to do all of that directly in your main function; you should decompose the behavior into more functions as appropriate.)
+For this step, modify your main function so it does the following:- Look to see whether the file

 This procedure means that the work to compute the dictionary of word scores from the movie reviews will be done only once, the first time your program runs.
 On subsequent runs, the word scores will be read directly from the cache file.
 This should be noticeably faster, since the cache file will be smaller than the movie review file, and requires no computation while reading it.